 Survey sites are also a good option for making extra money at home.
 Some get a bad rep for paying low rates, but there are some that pay really well and add up fast!

-In terms of when you can cash out, with Pinecone it’s £3 per survey, which you can cashout straight away.
-The payment threshold for Prolific is just £5.
+In terms of when you can cash out, the payment threshold for Prolific is just £5.
 YouGov’s cashout threshold is £50, which sounds like a lot but you can hit that fairly quickly.